 Enhancement Of Motor Skills

-A high-quality pre-school is where your child is taken care of while they learn, develop and become confident as they make their way to kindergarten.
+A high-quality pre-school is where your child is taken care of while they learn, develop and becomes confident as they make their way to kindergarten.